-Calgary Zoolights (210 St. George’s Drive NE, Calgary)
+Calgary ZOOLIGHTS (210 St. George’s Drive NE, Calgary)

-Dates: November 22, 2019 – January 4, 2020 (except Christmas Day) from 6 pm – 9 pm
+Dates: November 19, 2021 – January 2, 2022 (except Christmas Day) from 5 pm – 9 pm.

 Heritage Park’s Once Upon a Christmas (1900 Heritage Dr SW, Calgary)

 Once Upon a Christmas at Heritage Park is a magical experience for kids of all ages.
 Where else can you enjoy an old-fashioned Christmas in a historical village?
 Begin your trip back in time at Gasoline Alley Museum.
 The lower level is home to Storybook Christmas activities where kids can listen to stories, play games, and do crafts with the Grinch, Frosty the Snowman, Rudolph and Mrs. Claus.

-Next, look for Santa at the Famous 5 Centre of Canadian Women and explore the historical village.
+Next, look for Santa at Innovation Crossing, and explore the historical village.
 Several buildings are open – including the Sandstone House for the first time ever – so you can see how Christmas was celebrated in the early 1900’s.
-Some must-do activities include watching a holiday musical at the Canmore Opera House, listening to the handbell choir or carolers, and taking a wagon ride through the village (it’s the best way to see the village!).
-Kids will also enjoy the hot chocolate bar, getting a treat at the Bakery, and shopping at the ‘Kids Only’ store.
-For more information, visit Heritage Park – Once Upon a Christmas.
+Some must-do activities include watching a holiday musical at the Canmore Opera House, listening to carolers, woodcarving demonstrations, and holiday shopping at the Roundhouse Christmas Market.
+Kids will love the reindeer scavenger hunt, children’s maze, snowshoe races, and shopping at the ‘Kids Only’ store.
+Don’t forget to get a tasty treat at the Bakery!

 Lions’ Festival of Lights (Confederation Park 14 St & 24 Ave NW, Calgary)

-Regular hours: November 30, 2019 – January 8, 2020 6 pm – midnight.
+Regular hours: November 27, 2021 – January 9, 2022: 6 pm – midnight.

-Christmas Lights and Skating at Spruce Meadows
+Drive Through Christmas Lights Display at Spruce Meadows

-Outdoor Holiday Fun Near Calgary
+Holiday Fun Near Calgary

 Airdrie Festival of Lights (Nose Creek Park, Airdrie)

-Dates: December 1-31, 2019 6 pm – 9 pm
+Dates: December 1-31, 2021 6 pm – 9 pm

 The Polar Express at Aspen Crossing (Mossleigh, AB)